Ann Todd: Personal life

 Todd said of herself, "I'm really very shy, and I get over that playing an actress."

 Todd married three times.
 Her first husband, Victor N. Malcolm, was a grandson of Lillie Langtry; she had a son with him named David Malcolm.
 Her second and third husbands (Nigel Tangye and David Lean) were first cousins.
 She had a daughter with Nigel Tangye named Ann Francesca Tangye.
-She was divorced from Tangye 12 March 1949.
+She was divorced from Tangye on 12 March 1949.

 Todd married film director Lean on 21 May 1949 and starred successively in three of his films: The Passionate Friends (1949), Madeleine (1950) and The Sound Barrier (1952).
 Lean and Todd divorced 15 July 1957.

 Death

 Todd died from a stroke at the Chelsea and Westminster Hospital on 6 May 1993, aged 86.